atika/launchbar/README.md

-# LaunchBar Actions and Themes Repo
+# LaunchBar Actions and Themes
-My LaunchBar 6 Repository for Actions/Themes.
+My Repository of Actions and Themes for LaunchBar 6.

-# Table of Content
 - [Bluetooth Audio](#bluetooth-audio)
      - [Requirements](#requirements)
      - [Download](#download)